rmrking8d/Boston-College-Hackathon-2022/README.md

 # HackathonProject2022

 ## Goals:
-Create Python script that automatically enrolls you into courses
+The theme for this year's Hackathon was Mental Health.
+Registration is stressful at BC.
+We decided to create Python script that automatically enrolls you into courses.

 ## setup
 pip install selenium (run this in top level folder of project)